tuladhar/devops-training/README.md

-# Personal DevOps Training — Enrollment Challenge
+# DevOps Training — Enrollment Challenge

 Before new enrollments are accepted for training, students must complete the following challenges.